zym604/Thesis_caseC-2-DNS_subchannel/README.md

 # Thesis_caseC-2-DNS_subchannel
-This is the backup code for the case C-2 simulation is my thesis.
+This is the backup code for the case C-2 simulation in my thesis.

 Case C-2: